Industry Spotlight

 The Cybersecurity Maturity Model Certification (CMMC) 2.0 requires any organization handling Controlled Unclassified Information (CUI) to meet all 110 practices and 320 control objectives in NIST SP 800-171.
 This applies not only to prime contractors but also to specialized suppliers and technology partners.

-Both prime contractors and specialized suppliers or technology partners handling CUI must achieve CMMC Level 2 to remain eligible for DoD contracts.
+Both prime contractors and specialized suppliers handling CUI must achieve CMMC Level 2 compliance to remain eligible for DoW contracts.

-No. True CMMC compliance requires strategic alignment across engineering, security, and leadership, demonstrating a mature cybersecurity posture.
-That's where Coalfire Federal can help.
+True CMMC compliance requires strategic alignment across engineering, security, and leadership, demonstrating a mature cybersecurity posture.

 Recent Resources